Skip to main content

 Live Monitoring

-The DHCP leases live found on the Security & SD-WAN > Monitor > Appliance status > DHCP page shows leases currently active on the MX.
-As new devices request DHCP addresses, leases are created and they will be added to the table.
-The live tool also shows the time remaining on a DHCP lease.
+The DHCP leases displayed on the Security & SD-WAN > Monitor > Appliance status > DHCP page show the active DHCP leases on the MX.
+When new devices request DHCP addresses, leases are created and added to the table.
+This feature also indicates the time remaining on any given DHCP lease.

 The following clients will not appear in the DHCP leases tool: